romangurevitch/ConcurrencyWorkshop/internal/pattern/pipeline/README.md

 ### 5. Avoid Shared State

-- **Immutable Data**: Prefer passing data by value or using immutable data structures to avoid synchronization issues.
+- **Immutable Data**: Prefer passing data by value or using immutable data structures to avoid synchronisation issues.
-- **Synchronization Primitives**: If shared state is necessary, protect it with synchronization mechanisms like mutexes.
+- **Synchronisation Primitives**: If shared state is necessary, protect it with synchronisation mechanisms like mutexes.

 ---